 “She says that she saw a man in a plague doctor’s mask.
 He apparently used a clockwork bird to spread some sort of poison gas.
 Upon inhalation, the victims began to cough violently.
 Within a matter of moments, they were dead.”

 Roderick gasped.
 So he was right!
 This plague was man-made.
 And the man had worn a plague mask.
-Taggert and Roderick both knew what this meant.
-Their suspect was a Resurrectionist.
+Taggert and Roderick both knew what this meant; their suspect was a Resurrectionist.
 The fact that the witness had mentioned that the mask was old was even more telling.
-Could they have at last found their man, the mad scientist harbored by the Resurrectionists when they first went into hiding?
-Anthony Tidkins.
+Could they have at last found their man, Anthony Tidkins, the mad scientist harbored by the Resurrectionists when they first went into hiding?.

 “This witness,” said Roderick.
 “I’ll want to speak with her.”